Barcode Scanner with zxing-cpp

 In this tutorial, we’ll walk through the creation of a Barcode Extraction AI using the zxing-cpp library.
-We’ll implement a BarcodeAnnotation class, an Extraction AI logic, and integrate the AI with the konfuzio-sdk library.
+We’ll implement a BarcodeAnnotation class, an Extraction AI logic, and integrate the AI with the SDK.
 This AI will be able to detect barcodes from Documents and generate bounding box Annotations for the detected barcodes.

 The final result on the DVUI would look like this:

-1. Set up the BarcodeAnnotation class
+Setting up the BarcodeAnnotation class

 The first step is to create a BarcodeAnnotation class that inherits from Annotation.
+This is needed because Annotation class is based on Spans and its Bounding Boxes are computed using these Spans.

-However, in our case, we want to use custom bounding boxes that are computed using the zxing-cpp library.
-Therefore, we need to override the bboxes property of the Annotation class to return our custom bounding boxes.
+In our case, we want to use custom Bounding Boxes that are computed using the zxing-cpp library, which is why we need to override the bboxes property of the Annotation class to return our custom Bounding Boxes.
+This will later be used by the Server as well as the DVUI to annotate the barcodes in the Document.

-The difference between Span based bboxes (dashed-line boxes) and custom bboxes (yellow box) is illustrated in the following image:
+The difference between Span-based bboxes (dashed-line boxes) and custom bboxes (yellow box) is illustrated in the following image:

 from typing import Dict, List